Pyrid7ne/simple-animations-ws2812/README.md

 This is a simple script with some animations and prompt-text animation for WS2812 Led panel.
+Uses FastLED library and was tested on esp8266 board.